confluentinc/ksql/docs/developer-guide/ksql-connect.rst

 **Description**

-Drop a Connector and delete it from the |kconnect| cluster.
+Drop a Connector and delete it from the {{ site.kconnect }} cluster.
 The topics associated with that cluster will not be deleted by this command.

 DESCRIBE CONNECTOR